"Put your hands between your knees. Bend over."

 This plays a major role in why people get shorter as they age.

 Because most scoliosis in adults is acquired, rather than genetic, changing some daily activities can significantly improve adult onset scoliosis.
-In some cases, a reversal can be achieved.
+In many cases a reversal can be achieved.

 It makes sense that lengthening the spine helps to straighten it out.
 Increasing spinal flexibility is key to effectively elongating the spine.
-Yoga, pilates, dynamic body movement like dancing, tennis. swimming all contribute to spinal flexibility and lengthening.
-Weight lifting, running, cycling DO NOT increase spinal flexibility or length.
+Yoga, pilates, dynamic body movement like dancing and swimming contribute to spinal flexibility and lengthening.
+Weight lifting, running, cycling DO NOT increase spinal flexibility.

-Practicing good posture while standing, sitting, walking - pretty much all the time - helps to slow the progression.
+Practicing good posture while standing, sitting, walking - all the time - helps to slow the progression.
 Stretching your back in the opposite direction of the curve helps.
-Here is a quick guide to somethings to help your posture.
+Here is a quick guide to help your posture.

 PurePosture can help scoliosis.